-As at June 30, 2020, the Company had a loan due from a former director and officer of the Company Hadley Ford ("Ford"), with a balance of \$391 (December 31, 2019 - \$391).
+As of September 30, 2020, the Company had a loan due from a former director and officer of the Company Hadley Ford ("Ford"), with a balance of \$107 (December 31, 2019 - \$391).
+This balance is presented net of management's estimate of accrued compensation of \$284 owed to Ford.
 The total loan facility is up to CAD\$500 (equivalent \$391) and accrues interest at the rate of 2.5%.
-The facility is fully drawn.
 Interest is due upon maturity of the loan on June 30, 2020.
-Accrued interest on the loan for the six months ended June 30, 2020, was CAD\$38 (equivalent \$28) (December 31, 2019 - CAD\$30 or equivalent \$23).
-This balance is presented net of management's estimate of accrued compensation of \$284 owed to Ford, for a total of \$107 in the related party balance presented in the other current assets line on the condensed interim consolidated statement of financial position relating to Ford.
+Accrued interest on the loan for the nine months ended September 30, 2020, was CAD\$40 (equivalent \$30) (December 31, 2019 - CAD\$30 or equivalent \$23).
+The related party balance is presented in the other current assets line on the condensed interim consolidated statement of financial position.
 As part of Ford's termination agreement, the maturity date of the loan was extended to June 30, 2021.

-On December 21, 2019, a former director and officer of the Company, Ford, was personally issued a loan by the managing member of Gotham Green Partners (the "Managing Member"), the entity which holds the Secured Notes issued by the Company (Note 10).
-As of the date of issuance of these financial statements, the Managing Member is also an insider of the Company as defined by applicable Canadian securities laws.
+On December 21, 2019, Ford was personally issued a loan by the managing member of Gotham Green Partners (the "Managing Member"), the entity which holds the Secured Notes issued by the Company (refer to Note 10 of the condensed interim consolidated financial statements for further discussion).
+As of the date of issuance of this MD&A, the Managing Member is also an insider of the Company as defined by applicable Canadian securities laws.
 The loan was non-interest bearing and was due on March 31, 2020.
+In February 2020, the Board of Directors (the "Board") formed a Special Committee to conduct an investigation related to the loan.
 The Special Committee concluded, and the Board accepted, that the failure to disclose such personal loans to the Board was a breach of the Company's conflict policies and other obligations as an officer and director of the Company.
 On April 27, 2020, the Board accepted Ford's resignation as a director and officer of the Company and as director and officer of the Company's subsidiaries.